-1) When the parties agree to resolve the matter through an alternate resolution mechanism;

-2) When the Respondent accepts responsibility for violating policy, and desires to accept a sanction and end the resolution process; or and/or a pattern of alleged misconduct, and/or a culture/climate issue, based on the nature of the complaint.
+- 1) When the parties agree to resolve the matter through an alternate resolution mechanism; - 2) When the Respondent accepts responsibility for violating policy, and desires to accept a sanction and end the resolution process; or - 3) When the Title IX Coordinator can resolve the matter informally by providing supportive measures to remedy the situation. - If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the alleged misconduct falls within the scope of Title IX.
+If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address an incident, and/or a pattern of alleged misconduct, and/or a culture/climate issue, based on the nature of the complaint.